dashaub/m4/README.md

 $ cd m4
 ```

 Install [docker](https://www.docker.com/).
 On Windows/OSX, you may need to modify preferences of the Docker daemon to utilize more than 2 CPU cores and allow up to 8GB RAM usage.
-As necessary, modify `numCores <- 6` in `loadData.R` to specify the number of cores to run during the forecasting.

-Build the docker image
+Build the docker image:
 ```
-docker build .  --compress -t m4:5.0 --build-arg BUILD_DATE=2018-05-07
+docker build .  --compress -t m4:5.0 --build-arg BUILD_DATE=2018-05-08
 ```

 Note that the `BUILD_DATE` should _not_ be modified if a reproducible build is desired since this pins the versions of the packages installed to those available at this date.